-The Bachelor of Arts in Emergency and Disaster Management (EDM) offers a practical education designed to prepare you for a full spectrum of careers in emergency management and public safety.
-It introduces you to the all-hazards approach, and provides an in-depth understanding of risk assessment, hazard identification, prevention and management techniques, the multiple phases of emergency and disaster management, and counterterrorism, as well as prevention, management, mitigation, and recovery from man-made and natural disasters.
+The Bachelor of Arts in Emergency and Disaster Management offers a practical education designed to prepare you for a full spectrum of careers in emergency management and public safety.
+It introduces you to the all-hazards approach and provides an in-depth understanding of risk assessment, hazard identification, prevention and management techniques, the multiple phases of emergency and disaster management, and counterterrorism.
+It also covers the prevention, management, mitigation, and recovery from man-made and natural disasters.
 From the smallest incident to the largest catastrophe, our emergency and disaster management program stresses the fact that all disasters are local, which is a foundational emergency management concept.

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

 - Identify the goals of disaster management from prevention/reduction of loss due to hazards, disasters, and emergencies.